jonathadv/commitlint-as-a-service/README.md

-# lint-as-a-service
+# commitlint-as-a-service

-use commitlint over http
+use commitlint as a http service

 ## Project setup